 |Telemetry||- UNAVCO Resources: Comms & Networking - Iridium & GPS/GNSS Interference from Iridium Data Transmitters - Custom Cavity-Type Notch Filter for Mitigating GPS/GNSS Interference from Iridium Data Transmitters|

 UNAVCO community members can Request Support for equipment repair and testing, and development of new instrumentation.
-For example, requests may include, but are not necessarily limited to: extreme thermal tests, antenna motions tests, testing of new GNSS receivers and antennae, new receiver firmware, new receiver options, or testing of new communication or powers systems.
+For example, requests may include, but are not necessarily limited to: extreme thermal tests, antenna motions tests, testing of new GNSS receivers and antennas, new receiver firmware, new receiver options, or testing of new communication or powers systems.

 Members can also email instrumentationunavco.org with their D&T instrumentation/equipment inquiries.